-If you hold a disabled persons ENCTS pass on the grounds of visual impairment and have been issued with a florescent wallet then you are entitled to free travel on all local bus journeys starting or ending in Cheshire, Halton or Warrington regardless of time.
+If you hold a disabled persons ENCTS pass on the grounds of visual impairment and have been issued with a florescent wallet then you are entitled to free travel on all local bus journeys starting or ending in Cheshire East regardless of time.
 Please note that the pass must be retained in the florescent wallet provided at all times in order to receive all the concessions to which you are entitled.

 Unless advised otherwise locally, full adult fare applies at all other times.

-The English National Concessionary Bus Pass issued by the Cheshire Consortium is not valid for use on:
+The English National Concessionary Bus Pass issued by Cheshire East Council is not valid for use on:

 - bus services on which the majority of seats can be reserved in advance of travel (such as coaches);